• Skip to primary navigation

 Chicken udon soup is packed with healthy ingredients like cabbage, chicken, mushrooms, carrots, garlic, and ginger.
 This recipe already calls for low-sodium soy sauce and chicken broth to help keep the salt level low.
 You can make this dish gluten-free by using gluten-free soy sauce, tamari, or coconut aminos, and udon rice noodles, rice ramen, or any other GF noodles you prefer.

-Fresh ingredients for healthy Asian stir-fry including chicken, mushrooms, chopped green onions, shredded carrots, Napa cabbage, udon noodles, ginger, garlic, soy sauce, rice vinegar, and cooking wine.
+Ingredients for Chicken Udon Soup: chicken, mushrooms, green onions, carrots, napa cabbage, udon noodles, ginger, and garlic.

 The Noodles Cook In The Soup!